-- The first is hamartia (ham-ar-tee’-ah), translated in English as “sin.”
+- The first is hamartia (ham-ar-tee’-ah), translated into English as “sin.”
 It literally means to “miss the mark and so not share in the prize.”
 This word is well illustrated by a marksman shooting an arrow and missing the bull’s eye.
 Romans 3:23 assures us that all of us have “missed the mark.”

 - The second word is anomia (an-om-ee’-ah), translated “transgression,” which unlike “missing the mark” (because we were all born imperfect), refers to an act of willful disobedience.
 That is to willfully, knowingly violate God’s Law.
-So, from these two words we learn that we are all sinners by nature, and we are all sinners by choice.
+So, from these two words, we learn that we are all sinners by nature, and we are all sinners by choice.